Breathing space to move naturally

 Moving with ease and freedom the Natural Running Way since 1989

-For 28 years John Woodward has pioneered unique ways to achieve poise and grace in natural movement especially in the human gaits of walking and running.
+For over 30 years John Woodward has pioneered unique ways to achieve poise and grace in natural movement especially in the human gaits of walking and running.
 Modern humans have become likes zoo animals who operate only within a restricted band of their natural living capacity.

 The first invitation on a course is to regard your self as a Force of Nature.
 To unlock these inner forces is to rediscover play and joy in movement, to discover for your self, ways to handle injuries with novel and creative rehabilitation programs.